jinroh/kadoh/report/report.md

 # Design and testing of a mobile DHT

 *Abstract* — Peer to Peer protocols are widely used in desktop applications where they have been deployed and improved over the years.
 Particularly, the *Kademlia* protocol is used by most eMule and BitTorrent clients.
 However, mobile devices have never been supported by such softwares because of the difficulty to start peer to peer connections on cellular networks.
 As smartphones carry more and more personal informations, they should take advantage of decentralized DHTs with no central point of control.
 Therefore, new mobile applications could go beyond file sharing while protecting these critical data.
-In this report, we will introduce how we designed a full *Javascript* implementation of the Kademlia DHT protocol, named *<abbr title="Kademlia over HTTP">KadOH</abbr>*, working on both desktop and mobile platforms.
+In this report, we will introduce how we designed a full *Javascript* implementation of the Kademlia DHT protocol named *KadOH* – for *Kademlia over HTTP* – working on both desktop and mobile browsers.
 Firstly, we justify our technology choices and development architecture, and secondly, we evaluate the system on medium scale deployments.

 **Alexandre Lachèze** and **Pierre Guilleminot**